Note: iRocker released a new model of the All Around. Read my review of the 2018 All Around here.

 Given its width and length, the iRocker 11’ provides a perfect platform for any SUP fitness activities.
 SUP yoga is on the rise and a board like this is superb.
 Or choose your adventure!
 Added D-rings to attach the optionally purchased kayak seat turning your board into a super stable and comfortable kayak ride for some leisurely fishing or bird watching.

-The Paddle – A lightweight, adjustable fibreglass paddle compared to its predecessor the aluminium version.
+The Paddle – A lightweight, adjustable fiberglass paddle compared to its predecessor the aluminum version.
 The only other paddle on the market any lighter is the carbon shaft paddle.
-Though to bring the two paddles on par again, iRockers fibreglass paddles also have a plastic edging that protects damage from when you may push off from any hard surfaces.
+Though to bring the two paddles on par again, iRockers fiberglass paddles also have a plastic edging that protects damage from when you may push off from any hard surfaces.
 The 10’ version on the All Around has a more comprehensive review of this paddle.

 Hand Pump – Dual action pump, quickening your inflate process with also the option to switch back to single action for when the pumping gets intensive as the PSI rises.
 You can keep a close eye on the gauge to pinpoint when this happens too with an integrated PSI reading system.